-4. [FOR 2019 ONLY:] I WANT TO VOTE IN THE 2020 ELECTIONS--WHAT SHOULD I DO NOW?
+4. [FOR 2019 ONLY:] I WANT TO VOTE IN THE 2020 PRIMARIES--WHAT SHOULD I DO NOW?

-That's great you want to vote in 2020!
+That's great you want to be able to vote in 2020!
 To register to vote as an overseas voter, you will need to send in the Federal Post Card Application (FPCA).
-It's only one page and only takes 5-10 minutes to submit.
-Once that's done, you'll be registered to vote and the form will also serve to request your ballot for all elections applicable to you for the calendar year, that is, all Primary and General Elections, as well as Special Elections you may otherwise not be aware of.
+It's only one page and will both register you to vote and cover you for all elections in the calendar year.
+Primary, General and Special Elections that you may otherwise not be aware of.